Skip to main content

 • Pledges made by towns that are not members of a CUD must be made in conjunction with the submission of a Universal Service Plan by an eligible provider.

-• Funds provided by the VCBB to match a town contribution may only be used in accordance with Act 71.
+• Funds provided by VCBB to match a town contribution may only be used in accordance with Act 71 of 2021.
 Act 71 requires service of 100/100 Mbps and only allows “incidental” overbuild of areas with wireline service of at least 25/3 Mbps.
 This limitation does not impact the funds provided by towns.

 • Town funds pledged as match must be transferred to the CUD or other eligible provider, or investments must be made in consultation with the CUD.

-• Town pledges must be documented to the VCBB before the program sunsets on June 30, 2023.
+• Town pledges must be documented to VCBB before the program sunsets on June 30, 2023.

-• Any disputes arising will be settled by the VCBB on the advice of the staff.
+• Any disputes arising will be settled by VCBB on the advice of the staff.

-• Use of match funds provided by the VCBB must comply with all rules governing the funding source and Act 71.
-Funds the VCBB provides as match must be used in a manner compliant with Act 71.
+• Use of match funds provided by VCBB must comply with all rules governing the funding source and Vermont Act 71 of 2021.
+Funds VCBB provides as match must be used in a manner compliant with Act 71.

 • CUDs and towns are encouraged to be creative in deploying these funds.
 If the standard allowance was elected by the town, this could include using funds to leverage other federal programs or creative financing instruments including the buying down of interest rates, letters of credit, and revolving loan funds for the purpose of expanding broadband of speeds of at least 100/100 Mbps.